Higher (equivariant) topological complexity of Milnor manifolds: Introduction and background

-The first author of this paper has studied the motion planning problem for the Milnor manifolds in \cite{TCmilnor}.
-More specifically, the LS-category of the Milnor manifolds and sharp bounds on the (equivariant) topological complexity was computed in \cite{TCmilnor}.
+The LS category and sharp bounds on the equivariant topological complexity of Milnor manifolds were computed by the first author in \cite{TCmilnor}.
 This paper aims to study the higher equivariant topological complexity of Milnor manifolds.
-In \Cref{sec:tcn}, we show in several cases, the $n^{th}$ topological complexity of real Milnor manifolds can be one of $nd-1, nd, nd+1$, where $d$ representing their dimension (see \Cref{thm: tcn fhrs}).
-For infinite set of values of $r$ and $s$, we compute the precise values of higher topological complexity of Milnor manifolds (see \Cref{thm: tcn r2t}).
-We note that $\R H_{2,1}$ is homeomorphic to the Klein bottle and \Cref{thm: tcn r2t} shows that the $n^{th}$ higher topological complexity of the Klein bottle is maximal, that is $2n+1$.
-This may be regarded as a different proof of a well-known result proved in \cite{TCKleinbottle}.
-We also show that, in several cases, the $\TC_n(\R H_{r,s})$ can differ from $\TC_n(\R P^{r-1}\times \R P^{s})$ by at most $2$, by computing the cohomological lower bound on the $\TC_n(\R P^{2^t})$ for some integer $t$.
-In the final section \Cref{sec: eqtcn}, we compute sharp bounds on higher equivariant topological complexity of Milnor manifolds.
+In \Cref{sec:tcn}, we compute the sharp bounds on the higher zero-divisors-cup-length of Milnor manifolds, showing that, in several cases, the $n^{th}$ topological complexity of real Milnor manifolds can take one of three values: $nd-1, nd, nd+1$, where $d$ represents their dimension (see \Cref{thm: tcn fhrs}).
+We determine the exact values of the higher topological complexity for specific Milnor manifolds $\R H_{r,1}$, where $r$ is a power of $2$ (see \Cref{thm: tcn r2t}).
+Furthermore, we demonstrate that, in many cases, $\TC_n(\R H_{r,s})$ can differs from $\TC_n(\R P^{r-1}\times \R P^{s})$ by at most $2$, by applying Davis's work \cite{daviszclk}.
+Finally, in \Cref{sec: eqtcn}, we compute bounds on the higher equivariant topological complexity of Milnor manifolds.

+\textbf{Acknowledgement:} The authors sincerely thank the reviewer for numerous insightful suggestions, comments, and feedback, which significantly improved the clarity and presentation of this article.
+Special thanks go to Prof. Rekha Santhanam for her constant encouragement and many useful discussions related to the topological complexity.
+Navnath Daundkar thanks NBHM for the support through grant 0204/10/(16)/2023/R\&D-II/2789.
+The second author is grateful for support from the Prime Minister's Research Fellowship (PMRF ID 1302644), Government of India.